Rated #1 Yoga Insurance

 Why?
-In simple terms, insurance for yoga instructors is relatively low cost (especially when compared to the price tag of an average lawsuit); it will allow you to work in venues that require individual yoga instructor professional insurance; and having yoga liability coverage will protect you from claims regarding accidents and other occurrences that can happen when dealing with the general public.
+In simple terms, insurance is relatively low cost (especially when compared to the price tag of an average lawsuit); it will allow you to work in venues that require individual yoga instructor professional insurance; and having yoga liability coverage will protect you from claims regarding accidents and other occurrences that can happen in your yoga studio.

 In fact, a primary form of insurance that a yoga teacher policy includes is general liability insurance.
 This type of insurance, also known as “slip and fall” insurance, is the kind that almost every business wants and needs.
 If someone slips on a small spill and suffers an injury, for instance, a lawsuit can happen.
 This type of accident can happen anytime, anywhere, and any business that allows a customer on the property is a candidate for such a claim.